dumgum84/ytp-dl/README.md

 #   - (Optional) bakes in Cloudflare R2 uploader env vars
 #   - Creates a systemd service ytp-dl-api.service on port 5000
 #
-# Mullvad connect/disconnect is handled per-job by downloader.py.
+# Mullvad IP rotation is handled automatically by downloader.py.
+# VPN connects on first job and stays up.
+IP rotates only on bot detection.

 set -euo pipefail